Authored By :

 Ezekiel 11:19-20, KJV

 "A new heart also will I give you, and a new spirit will I put within you: and I will take away the stony heart out of your flesh, and I will give you an heart of flesh.
-And I will put my spirit within you, and cause you to walk in my statutes, and ye shall keep my judgments, and do ‭them‭."
+And I will put my spirit within you, and cause you to walk in my statutes, and ye shall keep my judgments, and do them."

 Ezekiel 36:26-27, KJV

-While the previous four verses were specifically written in regards to the backslidden Jews who had been taken captive to Babylon for a period of seventy years, in a more general sense, we can apply them to our own lives as Christians as well.
+While the previous four verses were specifically written in regard to the backslidden Jews who had been taken captive to Babylon for a period of seventy years, in a more general sense, we can apply them to our own lives as Christians as well.
 This is in perfect agreement with what we discussed earlier regarding being reborn in the Spirit, the old man versus the new man, and becoming new creatures in Christ.

 The Apostle Paul was no stranger to these matters of sin and the battles of the flesh.
 If you read my article entitled "A Biblical Cafeteria, or the Whole Course?", you will discover that Paul knew exactly what the score was between himself and the Lord.
 Even after the Lord had smacked him down hard and turned him into a new creature, Paul still wrestled for the rest of his days against his old flesh and his besetting sins, as we can determine by the following verses: